baublet/wp-twig-loop-shortcode/README.md

 [/loop]
 ```

-This query parses `my query` (whatever you prefer here), and adds all of the post IDs it finds to an environment called `main-posts`.
-In the same page in another loop, you can recall this environment and exclude all posts already called up in that environment so that the posts you used before aren't duplicated elsewhere.
+This query parses `my query` (whatever you prefer here), and adds all of the post IDs it finds to an environment (a variable) called `main-posts`.
+In the same page in another loop, you can recall this environment and exclude all posts already called up in that environment, so that the posts you used before aren't duplicated elsewhere.
 To do so, you would use:

 ```
 [loop query="similar or same query to the above" environment="main-posts" recall_environment=1 recall_environment_type="post__not_in"]